rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *The Weirdness of the World*, Eric Schwitzgebel

+> Plagued as they are by drought and wildfire, Californians love to talk about how water is power.
+They talk less about how power is water.
+Power flows through the social hierarchies we build to channel it, eroding them along the way.
+Sometimes it picks up silt over thousands of cycles, depositing it into the deltas we call institutions.
+You can dam it up to create authority or share it with irrigation.
+Every once in a while an unexpected earthquake like the invention of agriculture or nuclear weapons changes the landscape abruptly, but all that power never stops flowing, it just finds a new route back to the source.

+- *Foundry*, Eliot Peper

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.